Do you LEAD, GUIDE, or participate in high risk activities in REMOTE places?

 This course is also for those who participate in higher risk activity that can result in more life threatening injuries on the person.
 Management of severe trauma in backcountry or remote settings is not simple.
 Adding depth to your skill set may increase your confidence and application of solutions when in a traumatic situation.

-If you currently have a 40hr Wilderness First Aid (previously Advanced Wilderness First Aid) you are eligible to participate in this RECERT course.
-You will be RE-certified in the 40hr Wilderness First Aid inc. CPR-C/AED Upgrade
+If you currently have a 20hr Remote First Aid you are eligible to participate in this UPGRADE course to bridge to the 40hr Wilderness First Aid.
+You will be certified in the 40hr Wilderness First Aid inc. CPR-C/AED Upgrade

 - valid for 3 years